General Relativity Contains the Standard Model

 Terms describing free quarks (the Dirac term), quark masses and the electromagnetic interactions of single quarks are zero.
 This is because the colored generators of the quarks are orthogonal to the white generator of $\delta^{\m\n}$ or $A_\m^{000}$ (the only other fields in the terms) and their dot or scalar product is zero.
 With only one set of colored generators there is no way to make the term a scalar.

 The SM assumes the Dirac or free-quark term in its Lagrangian, thereby postulating free quarks.
 It then goes to great lengths to eliminate the same free quarks.
 Why not just leave out the free-quark term?
-In 3DT, the free-quark term is zero.
+In 3D time, the free-quark term is zero.
 This means there are no free quarks.
 How can one have free quarks without a free quark term in the Lagrangian to describe them?
 The only way a quark can exist is if it is interacting with a gluon.
-Certainly this method of quark confinement is much simpler than the charge-antiscreening-due-to-vacuum-polarization method, which requires the use of supercomputers for its calculations and still does not work.
+Certainly this method of quark confinement is much simpler than the charge-antiscreening-due-to-vacuum-polarization method, which requires the use of supercomputers for its calculations and still does not work completely.
 My method requires virtually no calculations, is far simpler and is more effective.
 And it is just another example of determining the correct Lagrangian for each field of interest.
 Sometimes it is not what you put in a Lagrangian, but what you leave out.

 Although there are no mass terms for quarks in $\widehat R$, masses for quarks can be generated by their color, in much the same way that the classical radius equation can be used to generate a mass for the electron from its charge.
 Thus, we would have only strong interaction and mass terms for quarks.
 New terms for quarks, however, can be generated by expanding the white vectors $A_\mu^{lm0}|lm\rangle$ in terms of spinors that are white combinations of quarks.
 In this case, the terms that applied to previously considered spinors now apply to white combinations of quarks.
-In this way, we arrive at free-field and photon interaction terms for white quark combinations known as hadrons.
-Because the free-quark terms vanish but the free-hadron terms do not, quarks can only be found in white combinations---hadrons.
+In this way, we arrive at free-field and photon interaction terms for white quark combinations known as baryons.
+Because the free-quark terms vanish but the free-baryon terms do not, quarks can only be found in white combinations, of which baryons is one class.

-The theory of 3DT's strong interaction sector may be tested by detecting free gluons.
-These are allowed in 3DT because the free-field (Maxwell) terms for gluons do not vanish.
+The theory of 3D time's strong interaction sector may be tested by detecting free gluons.
+These are allowed in 3D time because the free-field (Maxwell) terms for gluons do not vanish.
 Free gluons are forbidden by confinement in the SM.